ThemeFuse/Unyson-Documentation/extension/learning/index.rst

 Templates are located in the ``views/`` directory.
 Here is the list of templates that you can customize:

 * ``single-course.php`` - Learning course single post template.
-By default is used ``single.php`` from theme root directory, you can overwrite it by creating ``framework-customizations/extensions/learning/views/single-course.php``.
+By default is used ``single.php`` from the theme root directory, you can overwrite it by creating ``framework-customizations/extensions/learning/views/single-course.php``.
 * ``single-lesson.php`` - Learning lesson single post template.
-By default is used ``single.php`` from theme root directory, you can overwrite it by creating ``framework-customizations/extensions/learning/views/single-lesson.php``.
+By default is used ``single.php`` from the theme root directory, you can overwrite it by creating ``framework-customizations/extensions/learning/views/single-lesson.php``.
 * ``taxonomy.php`` - Learning category template.
-By default is used ``taxonomy.php`` from theme root directory, you can overwrite it by creating ``framework-customizations/extensions/learning/views/taxonomy.php``.
+By default is used ``taxonomy.php`` from the theme root directory, you can overwrite it by creating ``framework-customizations/extensions/learning/views/taxonomy.php``.
 * ``content-course.php`` - Default learning course single page template content.
-It is loaded if ``framework-customizations/extensions/learning/views/single-course.php`` doesn't exist and is used ``single.php`` from theme root directory.
+It is loaded if the ``framework-customizations/extensions/learning/views/single-course.php`` doesn't exist and is used ``single.php`` from the theme root directory.
   The content of this view is rendered using WordPress <a href="http://codex.wordpress.org/Plugin_API/Filter_Reference/the_content">the_content</a> filter, when the course single page is loaded.
 * ``content-lesson.php`` - Default learning lesson single page template content.
-It is loaded if ``framework-customizations/extensions/learning/views/single-lesson.php`` doesn't exist and is used ``single.php`` from theme root directory.
+It is loaded if the ``framework-customizations/extensions/learning/views/single-lesson.php`` doesn't exist and is used ``single.php`` from the theme root directory.
     The content of this view is rendered using WordPress <a href="http://codex.wordpress.org/Plugin_API/Filter_Reference/the_content">the_content</a> filter, when the lesson single page is loaded.

 Helpers